yai-translationese-mitigation/yaicon-15th/README.md

 # YAICON 15th Korean-English Translationese Mitigation (Team Name: 그것팀되다)
-This work was presented at the 15th YAICON.
+This work was presented at the 15th YAICON and won the 1st prize 🥇

 ## 👥 Team Members